MyThemeShopTeam/WP-Review/readme.txt

 = v5.2.9 (Dec 14, 2019) =
 * Improved comments number translation
-* Fixed widget tab titles do not get saved
+* Fixed an issue where widget tab titles are not saving

 = v5.2.8 (Aug 21, 2019) =
 * Fixed "The text contains 'CSS !important', which is disallowed." error